-With our Welsh lessons for Verbs you will learn "Verbs" in 4 easy steps.
-The Welsh you will learn in this lesson consists of 10 Sentences using 'doing' words.
+With our Welsh lessons you will learn the topic "Verbs" in 4 quick and easy steps.
+The Welsh you will learn in these lessons consists of 10 sentences using 'doing' words.

 |1||Dw i'n bwyta.||I eat.|